-A pregnant woman and her partner sitting on a couch together at home, lovingly petting a small gray dog.
+A man and a woman sitting on a couch together at home, lovingly petting a small gray dog.

 6 min read